Edd5563/TicketingApplication/README.md

 --When creating a new client, I want there to be a option to either save or create ticket, where it takes you directly to create a ticket.()

 -- A user profile area.(Debating this feature).

+--A modal at the botton for feed back and bug reporting.